-Students enrolling in certificate programs may be required to undergo a skill assessment process utilizing the Test of Adult Basic Education (TABE).
-The TABE assessment is conducted before enrollment or in the first six weeks of enrollment.
-For specific test score requirements, see program description.
+Students enrolling in Career and Technical Certificate programs may be required to undergo a skill assessment process utilizing the Test of Adult Basic Education (TABE).
+The TABE assessment is conducted before enrollment or within the first six weeks of enrollment.
+For specific test score or test requirements, see program description.

 TABE testing is available at NFCC.
 Advance registration for testing is required.
-Contact the Testing Center at (850) 973-9451 or testing@nfcc.edu to schedule a test.
+Interested parties should contact the Testing Center at (850) 973-9451 or testing@nfcc.edu to schedule a test.
 The ten (\$10) dollar testing fee must be paid prior to testing.
 This fee is required for both first time testing and re-takes.

-If any special accommodations are required, please contact the Office of Student Disability Services at least two weeks prior to testing in order to provide appropriate documentation.
+If any special accommodations are required, interested parties should contact the Office of Student Disability Services at least two weeks prior to testing in order to provide appropriate documentation.
 Call (850) 973-1683 or (850) 973-1611 (TTY).